The Project

 In addition, a range of planning and environmental factors such as the existing land use, quality of land, and technical constraints have also informed our choice of location for the scheme.

-Click here to use our interactive map to search for a location.
+Click here to view our Phase Two Consultation interactive map to search for a location.

 Click to enlarge map.